 As well as avoiding common or predictable passwords, workplaces should prompt employees to regularly change their passwords.
 Additionally, they should restrict password reuse.

-For example, companies can set a minimum (for example, the previous five passwords) which cannot be reused to avoid predictability.
+For example, companies can set a minimum (for example, the previous five passwords) that cannot be reused to avoid predictability.

 Similarly, there should a minimum and maximum password age limit.
 For instance, passwords should be held for three to seven days, to prevent employees from simply reverting back to an old password.